 While credit builder loans may be worth considering, you can also build credit fairly easily using credit cards.

 When using credit cards to build credit, aim to always pay off your full statement balances each month to help your credit and avoid interest on purchases.
 If you have to carry a balance, work on paying it off as soon as possible (always making at least the minimum payment).

-If you’re worried about being tempted to float a balance from month to month, you may want to check out other options than credit cards to keep from paying more in interest and getting in debt.
+If you’re worried about being tempted to float a balance from month to month, you may want to check out credit building options other than credit cards to keep from paying more in interest and getting in debt.

 A secured credit card is kind of like the credit card version of a credit builder loan.

 Many card issuers offer secured cards, which require a refundable security deposit after being approved.
 Secured cards cater to people who don’t have good credit scores, and your credit limit is usually equal to the amount you deposit.
 With a secured credit card, your line of credit will usually be quite low.

 Oftentimes retail or store credit cards have less strict guidelines for approval, so you may be able to get one to help build your credit when you aren’t able to qualify for other major credit cards.